 This is a 2-day hike, whereby you’ll overnight in Dom Planika pod Triglavom mountain hut (2401 m).
 We do not recommend attempting this as a day hike, because the elevation gain and length are just too long.
 You can decide if you want to summit Triglav on Day 1 (late afternoon), or Day 2 (morning).

->

-> Having high alpine hiking and some via ferrata experience is essential for safely summiting Triglav independently.
+Having high alpine hiking and some via ferrata experience is essential for safely summiting Triglav independently.
 If you’ve never hiked a via ferrata route, but are keen on climbing Triglav, definitely hire a certified hiking guide.
-DM us on Instagram if you need a recommendation.

->
+Here are some 2-day guided tours you can join (different ascent route):

-> When to Hike Mount Triglav
+When to Hike Mount Triglav

 July, August, or September.
 Avoid hiking to Triglav on the weekend, as it’s very crowded.
 We hiked on a Sunday, and the trail from Rudno Polje to Vodnikov Dom was teeming with families.